chateaux/gamblingtec-rng/README.md

   * 1) Heads or tails example
   * 2) Fisher/Yates card shuffle
+  * 3) Clubs, Diamonds, Hearts, Spades game
+  * 4) Test scaled data for min, max values, and save to the data folder (ideal to test lottery type numbers)
   * q) Quit...

 Press "q" to exit or "1" to play the heads or tails game.